GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 ## Mint an example NFT

-You can mint an example Haneul NFT directly from the Haneul Wallet.
+You can mint an example Haneul NFT directly from Haneul Wallet.

 Click **Apps**, then click **Mint NFT**.
 In the current version you can mint only example NFTs.

 ## Create a new NFT

 The [Haneul Wallet demo](https://haneul-wallet-demo.haneul.io/) site lets you create a new NFT on the Haneul network using your own image file.
-To access the site directly from the Haneul Wallet, click the **Apps** tab, and then click **Haneul NFT Mint**.
+To access the site directly from Haneul Wallet, click the **Apps** tab, and then click **Haneul NFT Mint**.
 You must have an active wallet to mint NFTs.

 To mint a new NFT using the demo site
 1. Open the [Haneul Wallet demo](https://haneul-wallet-demo.haneul.io/) site.